kuzzleio/documentation-old/src/sdk-reference/profile/get-policies.md

 ]
 ```

-Returns this profile associated role policies.
+Returns roles associated to this security policy.

 ---

-## Return value
+## Return Value

-An array of associated role policies
+Returns an array of roles linked to this security policy.